 In Kentucky, sexual assault or sexual abuse is defined as sexual touching or contact without the other person’s consent and for the purpose of sexual gratification.
 In the context of a civil lawsuit, sexual abuse or assault is often referred to as sexual battery.
 Under this definition, a wide range of acts (from groping a breast to violent rape) meets the definition of sex abuse.

 There are two key elements that must be present to meet the definition of sexual abuse in Kentucky.
-First, the contact or touching must intentionally done for the purpose of sexual gratification.
-Grabbing a woman’s breast in a crowded elevator or to catch her from falling is not sexual abuse because there is no sexual intent behind the contact (and in the case of the crowded elevator the contact may actually be inadvertent entirely).
+First, the contact or touching must be intentionally done for sexual gratification.
+Grabbing a woman’s breast in a crowded elevator or to catch her from falling is not sexual abuse because there is no sexual intent behind the contact (and in the case of the crowded elevator, the contact may actually be inadvertent).

 The second essential element is the lack of consent.
 For intentional sexual touching to qualify as abuse or assault, it must be done without mutual consent.
 Under Kentucky law, minors under the age of 18 cannot give consent to sexual touching.
 Any sexual contact with a minor by an adult is automatically considered sexual battery.